endeavouros-arm/images/README.md

 Installation.

 On an operational Arch Linux (or derivative) computer:
+Connect a micro SD card or USB SSD enclosure to the computer's USB port or SD slot.
 Launch your favorite Terminal
 Make a temporary directory off of your home directory cd into that directory